ntnhut/LeetSolve/docs/source/Two_Pointers/922_Sort_Array_By_Parity_II.md

 648 831 560 997 192 829 986 897 424 843
 ```

-This solution uses two pointers, one starting from the beginning of the array (`evenPos`) and the other starting from the end (`oddPos`), to efficiently identify misplaced elements.

-By incrementing `evenPos` by 2 until an odd element is found and decrementing `oddPos` by 2 until an even element is found, the algorithm can swap these elements to ensure that even-indexed elements contain even values and odd-indexed elements contain odd values.
-This process iterates until all even and odd elements are correctly positioned.

 ### Complexity

 * Runtime: `O(N)`, where `N = nums.length`.
 * Extra space: `O(1)`.

+## Key Takeaway

+Solution 2 uses two pointers, one starting from the beginning of the array (`evenPos`) and the other starting from the end (`oddPos`), to efficiently identify misplaced elements.

+By incrementing `evenPos` by 2 until an odd element is found and decrementing `oddPos` by 2 until an even element is found, the algorithm can swap these elements to ensure that even-indexed elements contain even values and odd-indexed elements contain odd values.
+This process iterates until all even and odd elements are correctly positioned.

 ## Exercise
 - [Rearrange Array Elements by Sign](https://leetcode.com/problems/rearrange-array-elements-by-sign/)